Steiner & Anthroposophy

 His background in history and civilizations coupled with his observation in life gave the world the gift of Waldorf Education.
-It is a deeply insightful application of learning based on the Study of Humanity with developing consciousness of self and the surrounding world.
+It is a deeply insightful application of learning based on the study of humanity and humanity’s developing consciousness of self and the surrounding world.

 The works of Rudolf Steiner (about 30 books written by himself or with collections of his own writings, and 6,000 lectures grouped into 270 volumes) have been published.
 There is absolutely nothing secret in Anthroposophy.
 It is not a religion and it has no cults.
 It is cultivated individually, in open study groups and in the institutions where it is practiced.

 In 1919, Rudolf Steiner, the Austrian philosopher, scientist and artist, was invited to give a series of lectures to the workers of the Waldorf-Astoria cigarette factory in Stuttgart, Germany.
 As a result, the factory’s owner, Emil Molt, asked Steiner to establish and lead a school for the children of the factory’s employees.
 Steiner agreed to do so on four conditions:

 - The school should be open to all children.

 - It should be a unified twelve-year school.